 If you are involved in planning or communities and are looking for ways of engaging and empowering residents then this training is for you.

 The learning experience to include both the introductory and training sessions and the resources costs £125 for SFHA members and £189 for non members.

 To book your place use the 'Book Now' button at the top of this page.

-You will receive the link for the session around 24 hours the session is due to start which you will use on the day to access it.
+You will receive the link for each session around 24 hours the session is due to start which you will use on the day to access it.

 - The online recordings of webinars and conferences using Zoom and Teams will be used on the SFHA website to provide insight and information post-event.

-- SFHA has considered the 3rd party usage and security of both applications and found these both suitable and applicable to meet our privcacy and data protection standards.
+- SFHA has considered the 3rd party usage and security of both applications and found these both suitable and applicable to meet our privacy and data protection standards.

 - We may also use these recordings for information sharing, promotion and publicity, this also includes social media use.
 Personal details and identification will never be recorded or shared if it is deemed inappropriate or not for legitimate interests.

 - By your attendance at the webinar/training/virtual conference, you acknowledge that you have been informed that your details may be shared for legitimate interests purposes only.